 TD Securities Inc. acted as lead underwriter and sole book runner on behalf of itself and a syndicate of underwriters in connection with the 2021 Offering.
 The 2021 Offering was completed further to the underwriting agreement between the Company and the underwriters dated January 21, 2021.

-Please refer to the Company's 2022 Annual MD&A for a discussion of the planned and actual use of proceeds of this offering.
+Please refer to the Company's 2023 Annual MD&A for a discussion of the planned and actual use of proceeds of this offering, which can be found online on SEDAR+ at www.sedarplus.ca.

 Promissory Note Prepayment